Gilbert Gerard (judge): Parliamentary career

 Gerard's parliamentary career was interwoven with his progress as a lawyer.
-He was returned to parliament a total of six times, four of them in the reign of Mary.
+He was returned to parliament a total of six times, four of them in the reign of Mary I.

 The 3rd Earl of Derby, a key early patron of Gerard.

 Henry FitzAlan, 19th Earl of Arundel, another of Gerard's political patrons.

 Gerard was first returned as MP in 1545 for Liverpool.
 The town belonged to the Duchy of Lancaster, and the most important local magnates were the Earls of Derby and the Molyneux family.
 1545 may have been the first year Liverpool had returned members for about a century - certainly the first for which records survive.

 By the early years of Elizabeth's reign, the Earls of Derby and the Duchy of Lancashire were effectively selecting one member each, although it was the mayor and burgesses or freemen who nominally elected the members.
 Even in 1545, it is likely that Edward Stanley, 3rd Earl of Derby was a decisive influence in handing a seat to Gerard.
 The two probably already knew each other: Gerard was the earl's legal counsel by 1562 - perhaps much earlier.

 Another influential supporter would have been Gerard's uncle, Sir Thomas Holcroft, who was an official of the Duchy of Lancaster and held the Liverpool fee-farm of the Duchy: he was returned as MP for Lancashire in the same parliament.

 Gerard was returned as junior to the other member, Nicholas Cutler, a client of Charles Brandon, 1st Duke of Suffolk.
 The influence of the Molyneux family grew subsequently and Sir William Molyneux and his son acquired joint control of the Liverpool fee-farm later in 1545, often coming into confrontation with Derby and the civic officials.
 This may have played a part in Gerard's move to a safer seat in later elections.

 Gerard was elected as MP for Wigan in March and October 1553: the last parliament of Edward VI and the first of Mary's reign.
 The lord of the manor of Wigan was the rector, and members of the Gerard family had purchased the advowson, making them extremely influential in local government, which was divided between the rector and the civic officials of the borough.

 As Wigan was part of the Duchy and the County palatine of Lancaster, duchy officials had considerable influence.
 The Earl of Derby was also an important figure locally.
 The senior MP in 1547 and for the next five elections was Alexander Barlow, a member of the Earl's council and soon to be his brother-in-law.
 All this favoured Gerard, although it is likely his own relatives were his most decisive allies: the High Sheriff of Lancashire, the returning officer, in 1553 was Sir Thomas Gerard, a cousin.